 Bewildered by unending mascara wand options?
 We break down which wands do what so you can get the lashes you crave

-Because twisted wire wands aren't as good at keeping lashes clump-free, those who treat their lashes like the Sistine Chapel should go for a rubber brush -- this will let you apply over and over again sans clumping.
+Because twisted wire wands aren't as good at keeping lashes clump-free, those who are more high-maintenance with their mascara application should go for a rubber brush -- this will let you apply over and over again sans clumping.

-According to Vickery, the CoverGirl Clump Crusher mascara was designed with these perfectionists in mind.
-"The precisely engineered tight spacing between bristles is smaller than the average clump size - so clumps are stopped before they even start forming on the brush," says Vickery.
+According to Vickery, the CoverGirl Clump Crusher mascara was designed with these perfectionists in mind: "The precisely engineered tight spacing between bristles is smaller than the average clump size - so clumps are stopped before they even start forming on the brush."

 SEE NEXT PAGE: If You Want: Lush Volume